ivi333/azure-udacity-lab/README.md

 ```

 * Passing tests that are displayed after running the `make all` command from the `Makefile`
+The applications doesn't include tests, so all tests are passed

 * Output of a test run
+No tests found in the application

 * Successful deploy of the project in Azure Pipelines.
 [Note the official documentation should be referred to and double checked as you setup CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).